Find your cloud security lab

 -

-We have created this beginner-friendly lab to showcase how how accidental commits to public git repositories can result in threat actors getting a foothold in a GCP environment.
+We have created this beginner-friendly lab to showcase how accidental commits to public git repositories can result in threat actors getting a foothold in a GCP environment.
 It introduces GCP services and moving laterally between them.
 It also provides an awareness of how this scenario could have been prevented.

 Tags: gcp, iam, gitlab, cloud sql, secret manager, CTF